“He is soooooo lucky!”

 I don’t want my son to feel lucky.
 I don’t want him to feel saved or rescued or burdened by some notion that he owes me a thing.
 He doesn’t.
 I want him to know that he is loved, that our family is as real as any other family, and that he has so, so much more to offer the world than just luck.
 I want him to know that the most beautiful part of adoption is that I, his mother, see adoption every single day and don’t notice it at all.

 (© 2015 Rebecca Masterson / Sincerely Becca, as first published on Scary Mommy.)Rebecca Masterson is a writer, speaker, and an advocate for children.
-For more from Rebecca, like her page on Facebook or follow her on Instagram.
+For more from Rebecca, follow her on Instagram.